-This 2011 Colorado State Open boasted many firsts in it's 120-year history.
+This 2012 Colorado State Open boasted many firsts in it's 120-year history.
 With 1477 entries and over 950 participants in 62 divisions, this Open was the largest to date.
-By itself, the men's 4.5 singles division had 120 participants!
-Players ranging from 3.0-5.0 NTRP levels and 35 to 80 and over age divisions battled it out over the 10-day tournament, and despite three nights of rain, the spirit of play was never dampened.
+By itself, the men's 4.5 singles division had 100 participants!
+Players ranging from 3.0-5.0 NTRP levels and 35 to 80 and over age divisions battled it out over the 10-day tournament, and despite a little rain, the spirit of play was never dampened.

-The support of Safeway, the first-ever title sponsor for the Colorado State Open, and all of the other sponsors, made it possible to attract these high-level players to the tournament.
-With over 10,000 spectators enjoying hundreds of hours of tennis, we are happy to announce that this was the highest-selling year for ticket sales on record, which benefits the Tennis for Kids program, an outreach program that provides tennis to kids who could not otherwise afford tennis programming If you missed this year's tournament, be sure to get on our email list so you are in on all of the action for next year!
+The support of the Global Down Syndrome Foundation, the title sponsor for the Colorado State Open, and all of the other sponsors, made it possible to attract these high-level players to the tournament.
+With over 10,000 spectators enjoying hundreds of hours of tennis, we are happy to announce that this was the highest-selling year for ticket sales on record, which benefits the Tennis for Kids program, an outreach program that provides tennis to kids who could not otherwise afford tennis programming.
+If you missed this year's tournament, be sure to get on our email list so you are in on all of the action for next year!
 Please call Gates tennis center at 303-355-4461 for more information!

 The Colorado State Open is a celebration of tennis